byteface/domonic/README.md

     - You are Missing a comma between attributes. before the **{}

-##### TODO - catch these errors and raise a friendly custom ParseError that tells you what to fix

 ### CLI

 Use the command line interface to help you out.

 To launch the docs for a quick reference to the APIs use: